Quick Start

 bf16

 .
 FlashAttention was enabled.
-Micro-batch size was set to 20. ↩ -
+Micro-batch size was set to 1.
+ZeRO stage 2 was used. ↩ -

 Precision was set to